LeaYabra/MyModal/README.md

 ## Important Note: Authorization for Access
 Before running your project, ensure you've taken the following crucial step:

-1.Authorization Configuration:
+1. Authorization Configuration:

 Create a file named .npmrc in your project's root directory.

-2.Github Token:
+2. Github Token:
    - Go to your GitHub account settings.
    - Navigate to `Settings` > `Developer settings` > `Personal access tokens` > `Tokens classic` .
    - Generate a new token with all rights.

   [Generate GitHub Token](https://github.com/settings/tokens/new)

-3.Add Token to .npmrc:
+3. Add Token to .npmrc:

 Inside the .npmrc file, include the following line, replacing YOUR_NPM_TOKEN with your actual Github token: